PyThrrrone/ScreenSlaver/README.md

 Version 2
 ---------
-Cycle through 3 different parameter settings by tipping on the screen.
+Cycle through 3 different parameter settings by tapping on the screen.
 Uncomment lines 204-207, and save a screenshot with every finger-tip.